-This course focuses on the structure and impact of successful and effective family, school, and community partnerships, and introduces candidates to a study of the knowledge, dispositions, and skills needed by school administrators to understand and respond to diverse community systems, interests, and needs.
-Also examined are relations with K-12 education stakeholders, including boards, learners, parents, faculty, staff, and the community at large.
-Candidates will discover additional techniques to collaborate effectively with families and community members and to mobilize community resources to benefit students and families.
-Additionally, this course facilitates and guides the analysis and development of instructional approaches and programs that foster relationship building, communication, student achievement, and families' knowledge of the curriculum and educational system.
+This course focuses on the structure and impact of successful and effective family, school, and community partnerships.
+Candidates examine the knowledge, dispositions, and skills required by leaders to understand and respond to diverse community systems, interests, and needs.
+Candidates explore techniques to collaborate effectively with families, stakeholders, and community members and to mobilize community resources.
+Additionally, this course facilitates and guides the analysis and development of instructional approaches and programs that foster relationship building and communication.

 EDDL 625 (3)